Brand-new

 In marketing, brand-new products or services are created and promoted under a new brand.
 This is a brand strategy alongside the brand stretching, line extension and multi-brands strategies.
 The brand-new strategy is focused on creating and introducing new products effectively.
 It involves researching a market to discover consumer needs that provide a market opportunity, generating ideas on how to approach that opportunity, and commercializing a product by communicating how the product covers the needs.

-Companies may introduce brand-new products that replace previous products, as a leading function for marketing, instead of making small incremental improvements on existing products.
+Companies may introduce brand-new products that replace products, as a leading function for marketing, instead of making incremental improvements on existing products.